perfect apps enriched with latest

 The V-shaped software development process is ideal for small projects that have a tight scope of work.
 The major benefit of a V-shaped software development process is that it provides many opportunities to the developers to test the code along the way.

 The flaw with the V-shaped development process is that early input and feedback are required from the users.
 Without this, there is still a risk of building incorrect software.
-If the developers build anything beyond a simple project, it is not possible to create a detailed development plan before starting the work.
+If the developers build anything beyond a simple software project, it is not possible to create a detailed development plan before starting the work.

 The spiral software development process combines the dynamic nature of Agile processes and focuses on testing the V-shaped process.
 Once a plan is in place for a specific iteration or milestone in the spiral software development process, the next step would be to identify excessive-risk areas.
 When the developers want to add a feature that isn’t a part of the original plan, they need to validate its features.
-The developers would need to build a prototype that will be sent to the users for their feedback.
+The professional software developers would need to build a prototype that will be sent to the users for their feedback.
 In the spiral development process, the scope expands after each milestone is completed.

 Phases of spiral software development